-The selection of investment managers and development of investment policy will be guided to enhance diversification within the portfolio of the ERS's real estate investment program ("Real Estate Investment Program") thereby limiting exposure to any one investment, organization, real estate property type and geographic region (Refer to Section II: Program Management).
+The selection of investment managers and development of investment policy will be guided to enhance diversification within the portfolio of the ERS's Real Estate investment program ("Real Estate Investment Program") thereby limiting exposure to any one investment, organization, real estate property type and geographic region (Refer to Section II: Program Management).

-Real Estate Defined - Real estate assets are defined as those investments that are unleveraged or leveraged, equity or debt positions in private and public real property.
+- i.
+Real Estate Defined Real estate assets are defined as those investments that are unleveraged or leveraged, equity or debt positions in private and public real property.
 Investments in private and public real estate companies are also permissible.
 The ownership structure(s) should be consistent with any rules, regulations, or law, as applicable, governing the ERS.
-The ERS will pursue both discretionary separate account investment management and discretionary commingled fund investment management for its real estate allocation.

-b.
-Strategic Allocation
+The ERS will pursue both discretionary separate account investment management and discretionary commingled fund investment management for its real estate allocation. - b.
+Strategic Allocation c.
+Portfolio Return Objectives a.
+Overview

 The ERS allocation to real estate shall remain within the limits authorized by the ERS Board of Trustees or designee.
-Core and Non-Core real estate allocations should be in line with those that are detailed in Section D: Broad Growth Program.
-Core and Non-Core real estate allocations will be established and managed via scheduled annual commitment pacing approved as a result of the annual strategic plan (see item 2.C. below).
+Real Estate allocations should be in line with those that are detailed in Section D: Broad Growth Program.
+Real Estate allocations will be established and managed via scheduled annual commitment pacing approved as a result of the annual strategic plan (see item 2.C. below).